 Get A Lift Kit If...

 Overall, each suspension kit serves its unique purpose.
 If you want to do more off-road activities, need more performance, need clearance for bigger wheels and tires, or just want a more aggressive look, you'll probably want to get a lift kit.

 Remember that lift kits do put more stress on your truck, so you may want to invest in better supporting suspension components to alleviate the stress if you want to do things the right way.

 Get A Leveling Kit If...

-Leveling kits definitely are more functional for the daily driver.
-If you're just looking for a small amount of lift, a leveling kit will be a great option that will also keep costs low.
+Leveling kits are more functional for the daily driver.
+If you're looking for a small amount of lift, a leveling kit will be a great option that keeps costs low.

 You won't run into as many issues with a leveling kit, and it will provide a solid look to your truck when you're driving down the highway to work, the cabin, or whatever your destination may be.